Last Updated on July 12, 2023 by Celeste.

 Olympic Games Workout at the Panathenaic Stadium

 Not in the mood to run?
-For a guided tour to the stadium and other monuments nearby, I would recommend Athens, Acropolis and Acropolis Museum Including Entry Fees.
+For a guided tour of the stadium and other monuments nearby, I would recommend Athens, Acropolis, and Acropolis Museum Including Entry Fees.
 This 5-hour guided tour includes skip-the-line entrance tickets to both sites and a guided tour as well.
 It also includes a visit to the Panathenaic Stadium and the Royal Gardens.

 Athens bike tour with teens

-Discover the highlights of Athens with your teen by electric bike on a 4-hour sightseeing tour.
+Discover the highlights of Athens with your teen by a regular or electric bike on a bike tour.
 Marvel at monuments from Ancient Greece and the era of the Romans, such as the Acropolis and Hadrian’s Gate.
 See the site of the 1st modern Olympic Games and more.
 Tried and tested by yours truly!

 Buy Tickets for the Athens Hop-on Hop-Off Bus